TomokiMiyauci/esbuild-deno/README.md

 ### Initialization of Compiler Options

-Deno config's `compilerOptions` field is reflected in esbuild's `tsConfigRaw` field.
+Deno config's `compilerOptions` field is reflected in esbuild's `tsconfigRaw` field.

-Note that if there are other plugins that reference `tsConfigRaw`, this plugin should be added first.
+Note that if there are other plugins that reference `tsconfigRaw`, this plugin should be added first.

 ```ts